alexjohnj/SimpleCode/_posts/2011/09/2011-09-21-open-source-project-announcements.markdown

 layout: post
 title: "Open Source Project Announcements"
 categories: Announcements
+excerpt: "This is a small set of announcements regarding several of my open source projects.
+It doesn't have anything to do with the tutorials I write on this blog so if you don't follow my open source projects, feel free to skip this post."
 ---

 This is a small set of announcements regarding several of my open source projects.
 It doesn't have anything to do with the tutorials I write on this blog so if you don't follow my open source projects, feel free to skip this post.